Glacier tragedy shows reach of Europe’s new heat

 It is an increasingly common path for a world confronting the deadly consequences of extreme weather brought on by human-made, and irreversible, climate change.

-A year after Greece lost lives, livestock and entire swathes of forest to wildfires, and deadly floods swept through Germany, the calamity in these mountains this week provided the latest evidence that almost no part of the continent can escape the effects of Europe’s new, intense and often unlivable summer heat.
+A year after Greece lost lives, livestock and entire swathes of forest to wildfires, and deadly floods swept through Germany, Sunday’s calamity in these mountains provided the latest evidence that almost no part of the continent can escape the effects of Europe’s new, intense and often unlivable summer heat.
 That includes the highest peak of the Dolomites.

 Italy is suffering through another prolonged and scorching heat wave, which contributed to the disaster and has brought the worst drought in 70 years along the Po River, its longest waterway, cutting off fountains and parching parts of the country.